Nagpuri culture: Traditional administrative System

 The owner of lands known as Bhuinhars.

 Mahto made assessments and settlement of all land not held by hereditary cultivators.
 He collects rent.
 Pahan, the village priest, does all the rituals for village deities.
-Bhandari assists with the of rents and summoning ryots who work for farmers or Zamindars.
+Bhandari assists with the collection of rents and summoning ryots who work for farmers or Zamindars.
 There was Gorait, who was a messenger to Zamindar, and Kotwar, who was a police officer in each village.
 The village has a blacksmith and a Gowala who rear the cattle of the village.

 Cinema

 Nagpuri language films have been produced since 1992.
 Sona Kar Nagpur (1992) was the first nagpuri film produced and directed by Dhananjay Nath Tiwari.
 The Nagpuri cinema faces several challenges, such as lack of funds and lack of infrastructure, as the majority of the audience reside in villages.
 Despite all these, several films are produced per year and few get released.